La Flippe Lake: Geography

 From the mouth of Lac La Flippe, the current follows on 27.7 km the course of Bras du Nord-Ouest; then on 3.2 km with a drop in level of 6 m following the course of the Rivière du Gouffre which flows into Baie-Saint-Paul in the St. Lawrence River.

 Toponymy

-This toponymic designation appears on the draft of the Maillard map, 1959-05-21.
 A 1996 survey would date the use of this name to at least 1936.
 Toponymic variants: Lac Lavoie, Lac Laflippe and Lac la Flippe.

+The name has been in use since at least 1936, along with the variants Lavoie Lake and Laflippe Lake.

 The toponym "Lac La Flippe" was formalized on December 5, 1968 at the Place Names Bank of the Commission de toponymie du Québec.